Chinese herbal medicine has been used by millions of people for over 5,000 years.

 No endangered animal or herbal products are ever used in any prescription from this clinic and we only use herbs from suppliers who regularly batch test herbs and monitor heavy metal and pesticide residues for quality control.

 It is important to let your traditional Chinese medicine practitioner know if you are taking any medications (pharmaceutical as well as other supplements).
 Our experienced TCM practitioners will then be able to modify your herbal formula if necessary, to provide better results with fewer risks or complications.

 What to expect at your first appointment

 Your Traditional Chinese Medicine practitioner will thoroughly assess your condition and make a diagnosis according to TCM principles.
 They will ask you about your medical history, family medical history, lifestyle, diet and any medications or supplements you are taking, as these are all important parts of assessing your overall health.

 How long does it take to work?

 The length of time and amount of herbs you will need depends on your condition and how long you have had it.
 Your TCM practitioner will usually be able to give you an idea how long you will need to take the herbs after a few consultations, once they have seen how your body is responding.
 As your condition improves, your herbal formula will be adjusted to reflect your progress as your body heals.

 Generally, acute conditions are resolved faster than chronic conditions which are often more complex.
 In some cases acupuncture may be combined with Chinese herbal medicine for better or faster results.

 TCM looks at both the symptoms of your illness and the underlying imbalances causing it.
 This means that your lifestyle factors will also play a big part in how long it will take to change and improve your condition.
 Best results are obtained when treatment is continued until the underlying pattern of imbalance is resolved, and when your diet and lifestyle factors are supportive of this.

 Our Chinese Herbal Medicine Practitioners

-Tanya Newton – Acupuncture, Traditional Chinese Medicine - M.TCM, Cert.TCM (China)
+Tanya Newton – Acupuncture, Chinese Herbal Medicine - M.TCM, Cert.TCM (China)